 Webex is another well-known tool for connecting teams and hosting remote conferences.
-If you are already using Cisco products or looking for a well established this is a good options.
+If you are already using Cisco products or looking for a well established option, this is a good option.
 Pricing Plans: Free – $13.50 – $17.95 – $26.95 per mo/per host.

 Bluejeans is one-touch, audio, and web conferencing system that works from any endpoint or device.
 They have some cool add-ons like custom branding and IP VPN integration.
 Pricing Plans: $12.49 – $16.66 host/mo.